Cambuslang Rangers F.C.

 Cambuslang Rangers Football Club are a Scottish football club based in Cambuslang, South Lanarkshire.
-Nicknamed The Lang, Camby or The Wee Gers, were formed in 1899, they play at Somervell Park and wear blue strips (uniforms).
+Nicknamed The Lang, Camby or The Wee Gers, they were formed in 1899, and play at Somervell Park, in blue strips (uniforms).

 They will play in the West of Scotland Football League Conference B from season 2021–22 after moving from the West Region of the Scottish Junior Football Association in 2020.
 They were awarded the title of 'Scottish Junior team of the 20th century' by the SJFA due to the honours they won in the 1970s.

 History

 Formation and early years (1891–1933)

 Originally named Leeside FC (founded in 1891) and joining the junior ranks in 1892.
 The club were later renamed, Clyde Rovers in 1896 before merging with Cambuslang Rovers and another Cambuslang based side, Halfway FC in 1899.
 In their first year The club shared grounds with the now defunct Cambuslang FC.
 Following Cambuslang FC's demise in 1897, Rovers took control of Bogshole Park, later to be renamed Mains Park which would be retained following the merger.
 Cambuslang Rangers FC would also play matches at Westburn Park where Cambuslang Hibernian were previously situated.

 In 1904 Cambuslang Rangers moved to their new home ground, Somervell Park, which has remained their home since.

 In the 1910–11 season, Cambuslang Rangers achieved their first successes by winning the Glasgow Junior League and Glasgow Junior Cup double.
 That would kick off the club's first spell of success as they went on to win the league in 1911–12, 1914–15 and 1915–16 before the Glasgow Junior League dissolved in 1927.
 The Lang would also win the Glasgow Junior Cup three more times (in 1920–21, 1926–27 and 1932–33 respectively) during this period.